Policies

 Urinary catheter care Policy for Care Home settings

-NEW SET OF POLICIES APRIL 2023 A urinary catheter is a thin flexible hollow tube that drains urine from the bladder into a drainage bag and is a close system.
-The catheter is inserted into the bladder either through the...
+A urinary catheter is a thin flexible hollow tube that drains urine from the bladder into a drainage bag and is a close system.
+The catheter is inserted into the bladder either through the urethra (genital area) or through a...

 Type: Policies